 not decide who lived and who died up on earth.
 His job was to run

-things down in the Underworld, a place where you went after you
+things down in the Underworld, the place where you went after you

 The Underworld was a big place.
 Some

-areas were really nice, and some, not so much.
-The Elysian Fields, for
+areas were really nice, and some were not nice at all.
+The Elysian

-example, was the place heroes were sent after they died.
-It was a
+Fields, for example, was the place heroes were sent after they died.

-great neighborhood.
-But parts of the Underworld were down right scary!
+It was a great neighborhood.
+But parts of the Underworld were scary!
 People

 who behaved badly on earth might end up in one of those sections.